 How do you define school and child health?

 Because we look at school and child health through the lens of the Whole School, Whole Community, Whole Child model, we define this very broadly.
-Please see the Focal Areas listed here.
+Please see the domains listed here.

 How do I become an affiliate?
 What are the benefits of becoming an affiliate?

 If you are an individual who is interested in engaging in research in school and child health, you are welcome to become a CSCH affiliate.
 Becoming a CSCH affiliate makes it easier to connect with partners for upcoming research projects and research networking events.